sjorsmallon/mallib/readme.md

 look at harfbuzz for text shaping. text effects? (pulse?)

+# Globals, Singletons, and modularity
+For now, I'm using the Static singleton pattern for some global state management.
+Some of these can move into some sort of global struct, which every gameplay module gets access to.
+The problem for now is I want to properly compartmentalize all of the several substructures in the program (for example, `font` or `graphics`).
+This allows me to have a global object that is accessible in the namespace.
+An additional benefit for now is that I can work with some global object without thinking about where it lives, while still allowing me to change where it lives live later on without a huge amount of refactoring.
+I want to take a look at the `stb` files, as their concept of ownership and memory management are very useful: either they do it for you (via malloc etc), or they request the user to do so, and provide a different set of functions for this.

+# using the STL
+fFr now, I'm using the STL.
+For now, it saves me some pain dealing with heap allocations / memory management.
+I do not have a solid concept on handling memory, or at least, I just don't know how to do it properly.
+So instead of doing a very bad job, I'm not doing a job at all. to be fair, I mostly use the containers of the STL, like `vector`, `map` and `string`. `string` is especially difficult, since I don't know what I want to do. most C APIs expect some sort of NTBS, but I don't like that. superficially, a string class should be a `size`and a`capacity`.
+Furthermore, I don't know much about `utf8`, but that will be a problem for a later date.

 # The const curse
 constness spreads throughout the application as a virus.
 What's mostly annoying is that constness should be more like a contract in terms of what we are trying to do with it, but it also forces us to write more operator overloads.